vegastrike/Vega-Strike-Engine-Source/doc/ASSET_API.rst

 - Refactoring the Asset API in a manner that does not change its behavior.
 - Changes to code not impacting the behavior of the Asset API.

-Essentially, any time a change happens to the Asset API that may effect the Game Assets.
+Essentially, any time a change happens to the Asset API that may affect the Game Assets.

 Asset API Version History
 -------------------------